The Doctor and companions.Audio Visuals

 When Big Finish Doctor Who

-was eventually licensed with Briggs as its Show Runner
+was eventually licensed (with Briggs as its current Show Runner

-, he adapted several of his Audio Visuals stories into official Doctor Who
+), the company adapted several of the Audio Visuals stories into official Doctor Who

-radio episodes.
-One, the Seventh Doctor story "Frozen Time", acts as a sequel
+audio play episodes.
+One Big Finish audio, the Seventh Doctor story "Frozen Time", acts as a sequel

 to the Audio Visuals story "Endurance", though obviously with a different Doctor.